3.5.1. Rules for drawing addresses

 An address point should be placed inside its building's footprint whenever possible.

 Address points should not overlap with one another or other map points (such as organizations).
 Overlapping makes it difficult to display and edit map items.
-See also Section 2.5.1.
+Also see Section 2.5.1.
 Places: drawing techniques.

 If an address point overlaps with an item of the “Places” category, the address point should be placed in the center of the building's footprint, while the item should be moved from the center.

-If addresses are not assigned to buildings in their entirety, but rather to individual entrances (such as in Kaliningrad), then all address points will be located on a line that runs parallel to the longest side of the building:
+If an address is not assigned to the entire building, but rather to each of its individual entrances (such as in Kaliningrad), then all address points should be located on the line that runs parallel to the longest side of the building: